develosi/factor_fitness/TESTING.md

 ### W3C Validator

-[W3C](https://validator.w3.org/) was used to validate the HTML on all app pages.
+[W3C](https://validator.w3.org/) was used to validate the HTML on all the site pages.
 It was also used to validate the CSS file.

+* index.html
-* tasks.html
+* base.html
-* register.html
+* main-nav.html
-* login.html
+* mobile-top-header.html
 * profile.html
+* add_product.html
+* edit_product.html
-* projects.html
+* products.html
-* add_project.html
+* product_detail.html
-* edit_project.html
+* bag.html
-* add_task.html
+* checkout.html
-* edit_task.html
+* checkout_success.html

   * HTML:
-  Get one warning for........
+  To validate the HTML code of the project I did this by pasting code in by direct input method.
+The W3C Validator for HTML gives errors and warnings for templating syntax used throughout the sites so these errors were ignored.
+All other issues were resolved.

   * CSS:
-  Warnings ................
+  No issues found on static CSS files.

 ---

 ### JavaScript Validator

 [JSHint](https://jshint.com/) was used to validate the JavaScript.
-I used the jshint extension I had installed into my Visual Studio Code IDE.
+I used the jshint extension I had installed into my Visual Studio Code IDE to check throughout the build.

-No warnings given ......
+Two warnings given for semicolon use and two warnings for template literal syntax use.

 ---

 ### Python Validator

-[PEP8 Online](http://pep8online.com/) was used to validate all Python files.
+[PEP8 Online](http://pep8online.com/) was used to validate all Python files

+[Flake8](https://marketplace.visualstudio.com/items?itemName=ms-python.flake8) extension for VSCode IDE was used throughout the build.

 Due to limited time for completing the project, unfortunately I was unable to finish fixing all PEP8 errors that were shown.

-I need to spend more time on this and confirm solutions around the errors showing for backslashes within brackets.
-Also need to confirm the best way to have code break over multiple lines.
+I need to spend more time on this and fix where lines are too long for pep8 standards.

 ---